If you’re looking to buy quality CBD oil products in Hawaii legally, you have come to the right place.

 If the CBD oil is produced using a flowering marijuana plant, it will likely contain THC.
 THC is the ingredient in marijuana that gets the user high.
 In Hawaii, these oils are illegal to possess unless you have a medical marijuana license.

-Oils made using industrial-hemp however, are protected under the Agricultural Act of 2014.
-The agricultural act took industrial-hemp off of the Controlled Subjects Act, where hemp was treated similar to meth and turned it into an agricultural commodity.
+Oils made using industrial hemp are protected under the Agricultural Act of 2018.
+The agricultural act took hemp off of the Controlled Subjects Act and turned it into an agricultural commodity.

 CBD oils produced with industrial hemp are legal to purchase in Hawaii.
 We recommend choosing a trustworthy online supplier for all of your CBD oil needs.

 Industrial-hemp oils contain a high amount of CBD and less than 0.3% THC; this means that you can receive all of the benefits of CBD without experiencing the high associated with marijuana use.

 These CBD oils can be found both online and in-store around the state of Hawaii.
 There are a few crucial steps you should take to protect yourself from shady companies selling nothing more than snake oil.

 See our guide below for finding quality CBD oils at a great price.

 The market for CBD oil has become massive in the United States.
 Some of the people selling these products are sketchy and just trying to make a quick buck.

 Here are the best ways to make sure you’re buying the best CBD available.